Natchez people: Precontact history

-The historic Natchez were preceded in this area by what archaeologists call the indigenous Plaquemine culture, part of the larger, prehistoric Mississippian culture, which extended throughout the lower Mississippi Valley and its tributaries.
-Its largest center was at Cahokia in present-day Illinois near the confluence of the Illinois, Missouri and Mississippi rivers.
-Its peoples are noted for their hierarchical communities, building complex earthworks and platform mound architecture, and intensively cultivating maize.
+The historic Natchez were preceded in this area by what archaeologists call the Indigenous Plaquemine culture, part of the larger, precontact Mississippian culture, which extended throughout the lower Mississippi Valley and its tributaries.
+Its people are noted for their hierarchical communities, building complex earthworks and platform mound architecture, and intensively cultivating maize.

-Archaeological evidence indicates that people of the Plaquemine culture, an elaboration of the Coles Creek culture, had lived in the Natchez Bluffs region since at least as long ago as 700 CE.
+Archaeological evidence indicates that people of the Plaquemine culture, an elaboration of the Coles Creek culture, had lived in the Natchez Bluffs region since at least 700 CE.
 The Natchez Bluffs are located along the east side of the Mississippi River in present-day Mississippi.
-During the late prehistoric era, around 1500, Plaquemine-culture people occupied territory from the Big Black River in the north to about the Homochitto River in the south.
+During the late precontact era, around 1500, Plaquemine-culture people occupied territory from the Big Black River in the north to the vicinity of the Homochitto River in the south.
 The Plaquemine people built many platform mounds, including Emerald Mound, the second-largest pre-Columbian structure in North America north of Mexico.
 Emerald Mound was an important ceremonial center.

 The Natchez used Emerald Mound in their time, but they abandoned the site before 1700.
 Their center of power shifted to the Grand Village of the Natchez.
 The Grand Village had between three and five platform mounds.
+(Note: See the National Park Service web pages Emerald Mound Site and Grand Village of the Natchez Indians.)

 By 1700, the Natchez occupied a territory that covered only an area roughly between Fairchilds Creek and South Fork Coles Creek in the north to St. Catherine's Creek in the south.
 This area is approximately that of the northern half of present-day Adams County, Mississippi.

 Protohistoric

 The earliest European account of the Natchez may be from the journals of the Spanish expedition of Hernando de Soto.
-In 1542 de Soto's expedition encountered a powerful chiefdom located on the eastern bank of the Mississippi River.
+In 1542, de Soto's expedition encountered a powerful chiefdom located on the eastern bank of the Mississippi River.
 Native sources called it "Quigualtam", after the paramount chief's name.
-Various scholars have debated if this chiefdom was the Emerald Phase (1500–1680) of the Natchez chiefdom which was in its ascendancy at the time.
+Various scholars have debated whether this chiefdom was the Emerald Phase (1500–1680) of the Natchez chiefdom, which was in its ascendancy at the time.
 The encounter was brief and violent; the natives attacked and chased the Spanish with their canoes.
 No further European contact with the indigenous people in this area occurred for more than 140 years, but they suffered from epidemics of infectious disease carried indirectly by other Native Americans from European traders.
 These and other intrusions had severely reduced the native populations.
 By the historic period local power had shifted to the Grand Village of the Natchez.